 Computer science Principles introduces students to the foundations of computer science with a focus on how computing powers the world.
 Along with the fundamentals of computing, students will learn to analyze data, create technology that has a practical impact, and gain a broader understanding how computer science impacts people and society.
-Students who select NOT to participate in the AP exam are expected to take a cumulative, AP comparable, teacher-graded end of course exam.

-Prerequisite: passed Algebra 3-4 or teacher recommendation Course ID: 131311/131312
+Prerequisite: passed Algebra 3-4 or teacher recommendation